Back to California

 Who It Names or Affects

-• State agencies that give out professional licenses or public benefits
+• State agencies that give out services like professional licenses or public benefits.

 Terms To Know

-A computer program used to help make decisions instead of a person, especially when it affects people's lives.
+A computer program used to help make decisions instead of, or alongside, human judgment that can affect people's lives.

 Limits and Unknowns